Sunday, 17 April 2011

 Starting in the 1860's, when his works sold widely, Brahms was well off financially.
 He preferred a modest life style, however, living in a simple three-room apartment with a housekeeper.
 He gave away much of his money to relatives, and also anonymously helped support a number of young musicians.

-His fans were known as Brahmins.
+Were his fans known as Brahmins?

 FOOD AND DRINK Brahms enjoyed eating out in Vienna's cheap cafes and restaurants, especially his daily visit to his favourite 'Red Hedgehog' tavern in Vienna.
 There, he would drink strong coffee (so strong only he could make it to his satisfaction).

 On one occasion, Brahms fell ill and his doctor instructed him to go on a diet.
-"But this evening I'm dining with Strauss" he protested "and we shall have chicken paprika."
+"But this evening I'm dining with Strauss," he protested, "and we shall have chicken paprika."
 That's out of the question the doctor told him.
-"In that case" said the composer, "please consider that I did not come to consult you until tomorrow."
+"In that case," said the composer, "please consider that I did not come to consult you until tomorrow."

 According to the autobiography of English operatic soprano and composer Liza Lehmann, when she met Brahms, she was left unimpressed by his bluff and coarse manners, particularly when he gobbled up a whole tin of sardines at breakfast and then drank the oil from the tin.